masoudmahmoodzadeh/cafebazaar-aab-to-bin-helper/README.md

-# AAB Bin Signer
+# AAB to BIN Signer

-A tool for signing Android App Bundles (AAB) and generating BIN files using bundlesigner.
+A guide and scripts for converting and signing Android App Bundles (.aab) into .bin files using bundlesigner.
-Currently supports macOS, Windows support coming soon.

-## Features

-- Sign Android App Bundles (.aab)
-- Generate .bin files using bundlesigner
-- macOS GUI workflow
-- Secure password storage with Keychain
-- Automatic output file naming
-- Finder integration
-- Windows support coming soon

-## Requirements

-- Java
-- bundlesigner.jar
+This repository provides instructions for:

 - macOS
+- Windows

-## Security
+## Platforms

-This tool does not store passwords inside the script.
-Credentials are securely stored in the macOS Keychain.
+### macOS
+Instructions and script:
+macos/README.md

+### Windows
+Instructions and script:
+windows/README.md

+## What this repository teaches

+- How AAB signing works
+- How to use bundlesigner
+- How to generate BIN files
+- How to automate the process on macOS and Windows